Teeboi96/retail-sales-excel-dashboard/README.md

 Several PivotTables were created, each on its own sheet:

-Sales Trend (Year & Month)
+ 1 Sales Trend (Year & Month)

-Rows: Year, Month
+  - Rows: Year, Month

-Values: Total Sales
+  - Values: Total Sales

   ⚠️ Excel Online limitation:
   The usual Group by Month/Year option was not available for dates.

   ✅ Workaround:
   Added helper columns in the table:

-Year  = YEAR([@[Order Date]])
+   'Year  = YEAR([@[Order Date]])'
-Month = TEXT([@[Order Date]], "MMMM")
+   'Month = TEXT([@[Order Date]], "MMMM")'

-Sales by Product Category
+ 2 Sales by Product Category

-Rows: Product Category
+  - Rows: Product Category

-Values: Total Sales (aggregation changed from COUNT to SUM in Value Field Settings).
+  - Values: Total Sales (aggregation changed from COUNT to SUM in Value Field Settings).

-Profit by Product Category
+ 3 Profit by Product Category

-Rows: Product Category
+  - Rows: Product Category

-Values: Profit Numeric (SUM).
+  - Values: Profit Numeric (SUM).

-Sales by Customer Type
+ 4 Sales by Customer Type

-Rows: Customer Type
+  - Rows: Customer Type

-Values: Total Sales.
+  - Values: Total Sales.

-Sales by State
+ 5 Sales by State

-Rows: State
+  - Rows: State

-Values: Total Sales.
+  - Values: Total Sales.

-Sales by City
+ 6 Sales by City

-Rows: City
+  - Rows: City

-Values: Total Sales.
+  - Values: Total Sales.

 Each PivotTable was formatted with:

-Light PivotTable style
+ - Light PivotTable style

-Number formatting with thousand separators
+ - Number formatting with thousand separators

-Clear, readable headers
+ - Clear, readable headers

 These pivots feed the charts used on the dashboard.